TanatPi/Azure-Multi-Agents-Chatbot-Demo/README.md

 - Restructure the search index if needed
 - Add a new agent flow that is capable of automatically read csv/JSON with AzureAssistant Agent API v2, along with abilities to plot graph, etc.
 ##### Later
-- I may move away from relying completely on Azure to keep the demo accessible
+- I may move away from relying completely on Azure to keep the demo accessible.
 ---